|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 19: To Arba Minch

 Today we start our return journey northward, towards the lakes of the Rift Valley.
-The Rift Valley is a deep fissure that extends for over 3728 miles (6,000 km) from the Middle East to Mozambique, testimony to the violent and massive shifting of the earth's tectonic plates.
+The Rift Valley is a deep fissure that extends for over 3728 miles (6,000 km) from the Middle East to Mozambique, testimony to the violent and massive shifting of the Earth's tectonic plates.
 The rift contains a marvelous series of lakes, which are teeming with fish and provide a habitat for hundreds of species of birds.
+Enroute we visit an Arbore village and, time permitting, stop at some small markets.
 We travel along the side of Lake Chamo and arrive at Arba Minch late afternoon to early evening.

 Day 20: Shenkele Game Reserve, Awassa